-However, some reviews may initially take the form of a review-in-progress.
-This means that we were see enough of the experience or device to render a final verdict, such as in the case of games with multiplayer that isn’t active pre-launch or hardware issues making reviews difficult to conduct.
-In those cases the review-in-progress will be published without a score and will be finalized, then republished with a score once we’ve reached a final verdict.
+Only complete games in full release will receive a score out of five stars –you won't see them on impressions of Early Access titles.
+From time to time we may also publish a review-in-progress.
+This means that we haven’t seen enough of the experience to render a final verdict, such as in the case of games with multiplayer that isn’t active pre-launch.
+In those cases, the review-in-progress will be published without a score and will be finalized, then republished with a final score out of five stars.
 It will not be a new URL, but just an update to the in-progress review to make it final.
 This means some content of the review may change.

-Since ratings on final reviews are so tricky and carry a lot of baggage, we’ve put together this review score breakdown guideline on what each star rating means for a review at UploadVR:
+Here’s our review breakdown guideline on what each star ratings means for a review at UploadVR:

 An experience that, for any reason, is completely unplayable, broken or worthless.
 It might be ridden by bugs or unacceptable performance.
 Alternatively, the experience might run smoothly but find itself devoid of meaning or creativity.
 Either way, there’s nothing worth your time here and you’re better off not touching a 1-Star experience at all.